 To prove how durable our engraved bricks are, we subjected our laser engraved bricks to a simulated 50-year weather resistance test by an independent testing laboratory in St. Louis, MO.
 The laser engraved bricks were subjected to three extreme weather climates: Freeze-Thaw Cycling (hot and cold extremes), Ultraviolet Rays (exposure to direct sunlight with heat), and Salt Spray (snow, ice, rain).
 Lab results proved that even under the most extreme weather conditions, the laser engraved bricks stood the test of time, ensuring that you will never need to replace your brick.

 This warranty is limited to the repair or replacement of any laser engraving processes onto brick, pavers or tile meeting ASTM standards.
+There are some brick manufactures that are excluded from our laser engraved warranty.
 Any laser engraving process that prove(s) defective will be repaired or replaced by Fundraising Brick provided that such defect is due to faulty material or workmanship on the part of Fundraising Brick and not the result of tampering, vandalism, misuse, abuse, improper installation or maintenance misapplication, natural disaster or acts of God, excluding normal environmental conditions such as rain, sleet, snow and freeze/thaw conditions.

 Contact us today to learn how we can help get your fundraiser off the ground!